When can an employer cancel an employee’s shift or require an employee to be available for work?

 Employers must be careful to follow the rules because a failure to do so may result in an order from the Employment Relations Authority that the employee must be compensated.
 The employer may also be found in breach of employment standards.

 The Employment Standards Legislation Act 2015 which came into force on 1 April 2016 introduced significantly tougher sanctions for breaches of employment standards, for example the maximum fine for an individual’s breach of employment standard has increased from $10,000 to $50,000.
-Recidivist employers may also be publically named or banned from being a manager.
+Recidivist employers may also be publicly named or banned from being a manager.

 If you are shift-working employee or an employer of shift workers and have any questions about the reasonableness of notice periods or compensation offered in your employment agreement, an availability provision or need to update your agreements to reflect the changes to the rules, please do not hesitate to get in touch with one of our expert employment lawyers.